apiato/apiato/docs/_docs/B.general/contribution.md

-# Contributing to apiato's Documentation:
+# Contributing to APIATO's Documentation:

 The documentation is generated using (Jekyll)[https://jekyllrb.com/] and it lives in the `/docs` folder.